 The steam is generated from a single appliance covered by a grate, and located in the floor near the men’s door.
 It cycles on maybe every seven minutes or so, running for about two minutes while sending hot steam around the room.
 For me, the first time, it was unexpectedly intense, and while in some ways hotter than the Finnish sauna, more enjoyable.
 If the sauna is a Weber grill, then the steambath is a fast acting crockpot.

 There were only two people when I came in, and I rinsed my area and sat down.
-Not longer after the room filled up with steam.
-I took advantage of the heated tissues to do some stretching: of all the facets of athletics—strength, endurance, coordination, flexibility—flexibility is the first to go and the hardest to get back.
+Not long after the room filled up with steam, I took advantage of the heated tissues to do some stretching: of all the facets of athletics—strength, endurance, coordination, flexibility—flexibility is the first to go and the hardest to get back.
 The steam was hot, penetrating, and I sat through a couple rounds, then rinsed off my place, and left.

 A back door leads to a terrace and sitting area.
 It’s raining, and while there is a covered area with chairs, I stepped out into the rain.
 There’s a sun’s worth of heat in me—I could melt an iceberg.
 I step out of my flip flops onto the cold wet stone – I’m so hot right now I need something to pull the heat out of me.